vercel/v0-platform-api-demo/README.md

 - **Styling:** Tailwind CSS 4
 - **UI Components:** Radix UI primitives with custom styling
 - **API Integration:** v0-sdk for Platform API communication
+- **Rate Limiting:** Upstash Redis with sliding window algorithm
 - **Fonts:** Geist Sans and Geist Mono via next/font
 - **Build Tool:** Turbopack for fast development

+## Rate Limiting

+This application implements rate limiting to prevent abuse and ensure fair usage:

+- **Limit:** 3 new chat generations per 12 hours per IP address
+- **Scope:** Only applies to new chat creation (`v0.chats.create()`)
+- **Existing chats:** Continuing conversations with `v0.chats.sendMessage()` is unlimited
+- **Implementation:** Uses Upstash Redis with a sliding window algorithm
+- **Fallback:** If rate limiting service is unavailable, requests are allowed (fail-open strategy)

+When the rate limit is exceeded, users receive a 429 status code with information about when they can try again.

 ## Project Structure